-If some data are missing or imputed for a baseline measure that is specified in the review protocol as required for satisfying baseline equivalence in the outcome domain, the WWC uses a different process to assess baseline equivalence.
+If some data are missing or imputed for a baseline measure that is specified in the review protocol as required for satisfying baseline equivalence in the outcome domain, then the WWC uses a different process to assess baseline equivalence.
 In this case, the WWC estimates how large the baseline difference might be under different assumptions about how the missing data are related to measured or unmeasured factors.
-The largest of these estimates (in absolute value) is used as the baseline difference for the study.
+The largest of these estimates in absolute value is used as the baseline difference for the study.

-Just as for studies with complete baseline data, a study with missing or imputed data for a required baseline measure is eligible to be rated Meets WWC Group Design Standards With Reservations if the largest estimated standardized baseline difference does not exceed 0.25 standard deviations when the analysis includes an acceptable adjustment for the baseline measure, or 0.05 standard deviations otherwise.
+Just as for studies with complete baseline data, a study with missing or imputed data for a required baseline measure is eligible to be rated Meets WWC Group Design Standards With Reservations if the largest estimated standardized baseline difference does not exceed 0.25 standard deviation when the analysis includes an acceptable adjustment for the baseline measure, or 0.05 standard deviation otherwise.
 A study that satisfies this alternative baseline equivalence requirement is eligible to be rated Meets WWC Group Design Standards With Reservations.

 The WWC's approach to estimating the baseline difference in studies with missing or imputed baseline data is similar to the approach used to estimate bias from using imputed outcome data, described above.
-Instead of comparing means of the baseline measure, the WWC compares means of the outcome measure, separately for the intervention and comparison groups, for two samples: (1) the analytic sample and (2) the analytic sample restricted to cases with observed baseline data.
+Instead of comparing means of the baseline measure, the WWC compares means of the outcome measure, separately for the intervention and comparison groups, for two samples: the analytic sample and the analytic sample restricted to cases with observed baseline data.
 A larger absolute difference in these means within a group indicates that the data may be missing in a way that is related to unmeasured sample characteristics, and the measured impact of the intervention may be biased.

 To translate the intervention and comparison group differences in outcome means into an estimate of a baseline effect size, the WWC uses the pooled standard deviation of the outcome measure and the correlation between the baseline and outcome measure.
-Appendix C provides the formulas the WWC uses to estimate the baseline effect size (Equations C1-C4, D1-D4, C1\-C4\, and D1\-D4\).
-When a review protocol specifies that baseline equivalence must be assessed on multiple baseline measures, the formulas in Appendix C must be applied to each required baseline measure.
-The formulas used to estimate the baseline difference vary based on two factors: (1) whether the outcome measure is observed for all subjects in the analytic sample and (2) whether the outcome data are missing or imputed.
+Appendix B provides the formulas the WWC uses to estimate the baseline effect size (equations B.5.0-B.5.3, B.7.0-B.7.3, B.11.0-B.11.3, and B.13.0-B.13.3).
+When a review protocol specifies that baseline equivalence must be assessed on multiple baseline measures, the formulas in appendix B must be applied to each required baseline measure.
+The formulas used to estimate the baseline difference vary based on two factors: whether the outcome measure is observed for all subjects in the analytic sample and whether the outcome data are missing or imputed.